codefellows/code-401-JS-prework/class-org-and-repository.md

 # Setup Class Repository

-- In your personal github, create a new organization, called `<yourname>-401-advanced-javascript`
+- In your personal github, create a new organization, called `<yourname>-401-advanced-javascript` or the name of your choice (i.e. `401-advanced-javascript-<yourname>`)
 - Visit the class repository, as linked in the Syllabus
 - Fork this repository into the above organization
 - Visit this repository in that organization